-Most (70%) female veterans stated a willingness to receive professional development services compared to 59% of male veterans.
-Figure 6 also shows that a higher share of female veterans found most professional services "highly" or "extremely" useful.
+Most (70%\) female veterans stated a willingness to receive professional development services compared to 59% of male veterans.
+Also, a higher share of female veterans found most professional services "highly" or "extremely" useful.

 Figure 6: Specific prejudices that civilians have about female veterans (on opinion of the latter)